imkaka/100-days-of-code/r1-log.md

 ### R1D2
 * Started the Landing Page Prject from @freeCodeCamp.
 * Started Learning and Blog Project in Django which was completed in Flask earlier.

+### R1D3
+* Continuing with landing Page.
+* Worked with OpenCV in Python to build basic scripts.
+* Resuming the Bitiya Project.